dominic-ks/bdvs-password-reset/README.md

 It is also possible to check the validity of a code without resetting the password which enables the possibility of setting the password by other means, or having a two stage process for checking the code and resetting the password if desired.

 Default settings are to use a 4 digit numerical code which has a life span of 15 minutes, afterwhich a new code would need to be requested.
+By default a user can attempt to use or validate a code up to 3 times before automatically invalidating it.

 ## Endpoints